nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example:
 * `dtag MaleProtagonist`

-### Genres:
+### Genres
-A genre in a bookmark indicates the genre of the content the bookmark is tracking.

-In MyLib, a bookmark's genre may only be selected from a fixed list of genres provided by MyLib.
-This fixed list of genres can be viewed using the `genre` command.
+You can view MyLib's fixed list of genres using the `genre` command.

-The format for the command is as follows:
+The format for the command is simply: `genre`

-`genre`

 The command should display the list of available genres in the `Result Box`.